 The last thing that needs to be done is cut the mat board.
 You can buy mats in standard sizes precut at any craft store or even online.
 But, since my print was so big, the precut mat was like $60 and it wasn’t even really the size I wanted.

-I traced out and cut the board the overall size the mat board needed to be to fit inside the groove from step 6.
-Then, measured in 3″ from each side and cut out the opening for the print to fit into.
+I traced out and cut the board the overall size the mat board needed to be to fit inside the rabbet from step 6.
+Then, measured and marked in 3″ from each side and cut out the opening for the print to fit into.

 Step 8: Install the Print and Finish

 Order it slightly smaller than the exact opening because you can’t cut glass very easily if it’s too big.
 If it is too big, you will need to chisel out the frame until it fits.
 And that stinks, so avoid it if possible haha.

 Finally, I attached these (I’m not sure what they are called) “twisy picture frame holder thingies” around the edge of the back side of the frame so that they hold the picture and backer in place.

 Now all that’s left is to hang the frame.
 If I had a keyway router bit, I would have loved to use it here, but I don’t have one.
-Sad day.